For a homeowner, the winter can be particularly harsh.

 Do some spring cleaning.

 Take some time to clean out your closets, cabinets, and garage, and get rid of things you don’t wear or use anymore.
 Consider selling them on Facebook or on apps like OfferUp or Letgo.
 You can also take them to a local consignment shop or host a garage sale.
 Use the funds you get toward your repairs!

 If you consider yourself the handy type, there are some home repairs you may be able to do on your own.
 Painting, replacing siding, and other minor projects are good options for DIYing, as you can’t do too much damage should things go awry.
 If you can’t DIY your repairs, consider a trade-off with a local handyman.

 Over the next few paychecks, make it a point to take out $50 each time—or more, if you can afford it.
 After a month or two, you should have at least a few hundred dollars you can put toward your repairs.
 Once you have the funds, shop around on sites like HomeAdvisor or ThumbTack to find the best deal.

 Having trouble paying for home repairs?
 Get in touch with us today.
-We’ll see if you’re eligible for a HELOC or refinance to help cover your costs.
+We’ll see if you’re eligible for a mortgage refinance to help cover your costs.